mkpaz/corf/BUILD.md

 ## Running and Testing

-**Note:** Normally you shouldn't do it with command line but with IDE of your choice.
+**Note:** Normally you shouldn't do it with command line but with an IDE of your choice.

 It's not convenient to rebuild the whole app every time you want to inspect some GUI changes or runtime behavior.
 If you want to launch app for testing instead of building `telekit-ui` use: